 Note: The contractor began exercising valves in the month of December.
-A target has yet to be set and will be determined at a later date once data has been collected for consecutive months.
+A seasonal target has been set for the winter season with expectations that the number of valves exercised will increase in the coming spring and summer months.

 Infrastructure Strategy and Performance: GLWA's ultimate goal is to locate, visually assess, determine the condition and valve position, and fully exercise system valves.